UbuntuNoshi/PortX/README.md

 where A is the asset/group of assets measured against asset or group of assets B, ussualy an benchmark or index.

+### On the introduction of the third generation dimensions (TGD):

+Contribution to return | Contribution to risk | Risk adjusted return = Contribution to risk adjusted return

+This is a dimension to see which assets contributed how much to the sharpe ration.
+It is a stronger insight as risky assets might not yield the performance to justify risking that much capital of the portfolio.

+Contribution to return | Relative bets | Active return = Contribution to active return

+*

+Contribution to risk | Relative bets | Active risk = Contribution to active risk

+*

+Active return | Active risk | Risk adjusted return = Active risk adjusted return

+*